andyzack/monkii-fed/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-## Brief on the test
+## Brief
-In this open-ended test, we would like you to create a basic product listing page based on the wireframe found in `/wireframe.png` using the assets provided in the `/assets` folder.
+A basic product listing page based on the wireframe found in `/wireframe.png` using the assets provided in the `/assets` folder.

-This is a front-end test, so all data operations (loading, sorting, filtering) should be done using JavaScript.
+All data operations (loading, sorting, filtering) done using JavaScript.

-You may add any libraries or build tools you require via npm / yarn.
+Build tool: npm

 ## The Task
-To complete this test, the following must be met:

 * Load the product list from `/assets/json.products.json`
 * Display a grid of product images (found in `/assets/products`)
 * Allow users to sort product list
 * Allow users to filter product list

-The javascript & CSS technologoies / frameworks you use for this project are up to you, but full un-minified source code must be provided.

-## Optional Features
-If you have time, feel free to add any additional features or styles you wish, these might include:
 * Clicking through to a single product page
 * Adding products to a basket
 * Further styling

-## Timeframe
-You only need to spend 2 - 3 hours on this test, if you don't get finished in time don't stress, just show us what you've got!

-## Submission
-You can either return a zip file with completed project to us via email, or commit your code to a public git repository and email us the link.